ryerson-ggl/tutorial-express-leaflet/README.md

 ### 6.2 Improving the CSS

-You may wish to have a full page webmap, which can be done by replacing the contents of the `public/stylesheets/style.css` file with the following:
+Since leaflet requires that the dimensions be specified for the webmap divider, we can can replace the contents of the `public/stylesheets/style.css` file with the following to define the width and height of the webmap:

 ```css
 body {